 Apply either solution with a spray bottle or a thoroughly cleaned-out condiment bottle to minimize waste.
 Work the homemade dog shampoo into your dog’s fur, particularly along hard-to-reach areas down the spine, the base of the tail, the chest, and under the forearms, and let it soak in for at least five minutes before rinsing.
 Comb or brush your dog during that time to remove dead fleas.

 If you bathe a dog too frequently, more than once a month or so, you run the risk of drying your dog’s skin.
 Between baths, a dog’s natural hair and skin chemistry reassert themselves, and you should give them time to do so.
-One potential solution between traditional baths is a homemade dry shampoo recipe for dogs.
-These homemade dry dog shampoos tend to involve baking soda, another item found in most homes and easy enough to get at any grocery store.
+One potential solution between traditional baths is a homemade dry shampoo for dogs.
+These DIY dry dog shampoos tend to involve baking soda, another item found in most homes and easy enough to get at any grocery store.
 Massaging a dry shampoo into your dog’s skin will give the dog the sensation of being petted and caressed without the resistance you might face in the traditional wet bath scenarios.

 Sprinkle the mixture on your dog and massage it into the dog’s skin with your hands or with a comb or brush.
 It is best not to use too much baking soda at a time — a cup for a mid-sized dog, half a cup for a very small dog or puppy — and not to apply this method too frequently, since the residue from the powder can accumulate, no matter how much a dog shakes himself afterward.
-A dry shampoo is a good stopgap, but nothing beats the fun of having your dog shake water all over you or your bathroom from time to time.
+A dry shampoo for dogs is a good stopgap, but nothing beats the fun of having your dog shake water all over you or your bathroom from time to time.

-If you bathe your dog more frequently, or if your dog tends to have sensitive, itchy, or dry skin, you might want to try a homemade dog shampoo that will bring some degree of relief.
+If you bathe your dog more frequently, or if your dog tends to have sensitive, itchy or dry skin, you might want to try a homemade dog shampoo that will bring some degree of relief.
 Adding ingredients such as aloe vera gel or glycerine can help relieve itchy and dry skin.
-Glycerine is a sugar-based, water-soluble alcohol compound, much less frequently found around the house than vinegar or baking soda, but can easily be found in drug stores, pharmacies, and online.
+Glycerine is a sugar-based, water-soluble alcohol compound, much less frequently found around the house than vinegar or baking soda, but can easily be found in drug stores, pharmacies and online.